anudeepND/pihole-unbound/README.md

     harden-dnssec-stripped: yes

     # Use Capitalization randomization
     # This is an experimental resilience method which uses upper and lower case letters in the question hostname to obtain randomness.
-Two names with the same spelling but different case should be treated as identical.
+    # Two names with the same spelling but different case should be treated as identical.
     # Attackers hoping to poison a DNS cache must guess the mixed-case encoding of the query.
-This increases the difficulty of such an attack significantly
+    # This increases the difficulty of such an attack significantly
     use-caps-for-id: yes

+    # Reduce EDNS reassembly buffer size.
+    # Suggested by the unbound man page to reduce fragmentation reassembly problems
+    edns-buffer-size: 1472

     # TTL bounds for cache (Domains will be cached for minimum of 3600 seconds)
     cache-min-ttl: 3600